Colin McAllister and Justin Ryan: 2006–2009

 Colin and Justin took over as presenters for the second series of the Channel 5 reality show The Farm'.
 They continued their work with the channel with Colin & Justin's Wedding Belles and Colin and Justin on the Estate.

 Colin and Justin's Home Heist, a format similar to their earlier UK series How Not To Decorate, introduced them to Canadian television audiences.

 2010–2012

 In February 2010, Colin and Justin appeared in the television series Celebrity Coach Trip.
 In January 2011, Colin and Justin hosted 24 episodes of 60 Minute Makeover on ITV1 after the departure of former host, Terri Dwyer.

 2014–present

 The duo increased their Canadian television appearances with Colin and Justin's Cabin Pressure, which debuted on Cottage Life and OutTV in 2014.
 They also made regular appearances on CityLine and served as red carpet correspondents for the Toronto International Film Festival on Citytv News.

-Colin and Justin have served as judges on shows such as Canada's Game of Homes, Australia's The Block, and Reno Rumble.
+Colin and Justin have served as judges on shows such as Canada's Game of Homes, Australia's The Block and Reno Rumble.

 They have also hosted their home renovation programmes, including Great Canadian Cottages in 2018, Colin and Justin's Great Escapes in 2020, and Colin and Justin's Hotel Hell in 2022.

+Their latest show, Small Town Escapes, premiered on HGTV Canada in 2026.
+The series features the duo showing homeowners who are seeking to escape city living to new properties in rural Nova Scotia.